 A local distributor of guitar replacement parts wanted to develop their own branded line of seven different style guitar nuts.
 In order to limit the startup costs they preferred not to have to build multiple molds.

 By utilizing an in house Proto-Cast, LLC owned mold base, we were able to build a family mold producing all seven parts in one cycle.
 This significantly reduced the initial investment by our customer and allowed them to achieve their dreams of entering the market with their own branded products.
 Now guitar enthusiasts all over the world can enjoy this product line from a new player in the market!

 An LED hardscape lighting manufacturer developed a new product that was designed with a channel cavity to house the LED board.
 To create this channel cavity utilizing injection molding, two through holes had to be created to allow the cavity core to be held in place during molding.
 These holes have to be sealed before assembly in order to withstand the heat from the LED lights and the exposure to the elements that outdoor hardscape lighting is subjected to.

-Unable to design around the through holes that were required, the solution became simple.
+Unable to mold around the through holes that were required, the solution became simple.
 Create a cavity in the mold to produce a tapered plug that would then be ultrasonic welded into the hole after molding.
 Ultrasonic welding is a consistent method in joining thermoplastic materials and insures the integrity of the outcome.
 These LED paver lights can now be enjoyed by consumers everywhere as they enhance their living experience!